FBW-E07/mine-ivoserra/README.md

 For this project I have developed 2 classes , one of the classes needs to assign into the other class methods.
 In every every assignment there is a automatic message on the node Terminal , where one can read the story and directions.
+By passing each condition the class designed as space inserts data properties with values in the user.

 ## Initial game structure
 <img src="./USERproject/userFirst.png">